Zoye LogoZoye Logo

 Zoye brings AI-powered CRM, task management, and automation into one workspace.
 Try it free.

 It depends on what you need.
-ClickUp is significantly more capable - 15+ views, native docs, time tracking, dashboards, and AI included on Business tier - and is the better fit for growing teams, agencies, and any workflow beyond a simple Kanban board.
+ClickUp is significantly more capable - 15+ views, native docs, time tracking, dashboards, and AI via the Brain add-on - and is the better fit for growing teams, agencies, and any workflow beyond a simple Kanban board.
 Trello is better when simple Kanban genuinely is all you need: solo work, freelance, or a 2-3 person team that wants to be productive in minutes without any setup.

 Slightly, at the entry tier.
 Trello Standard is $5/user/month annual versus ClickUp Unlimited at $7/user/month annual.
-But the comparison breaks down higher up: ClickUp includes time tracking, multiple views, dashboards, and AI (on Business) that require third-party Power-Ups or Trello Premium ($10/user/month).
+But the comparison breaks down higher up: ClickUp includes time tracking, multiple views, and dashboards that Trello requires third-party Power-Ups or Premium ($10/user/month) for, plus AI via the Brain add-on.
 For most teams, ClickUp delivers more per dollar despite the higher headline price.

 Yes.
 Trello is one of the simplest project management tools on the market - a drag-and-drop Kanban board that a non-technical user adopts in minutes.
 ClickUp's feature density means 1-3 weeks before a team is comfortable with its full capabilities.
 The trade-off is direct: Trello is easy because it does less; ClickUp does more because it has more to learn.

-ClickUp Brain is bundled into Business and higher tiers (Business is $12/user/month annual).
-On Free or Unlimited, AI is not included.
+No. ClickUp Brain is a paid add-on (around $9/user/month), not included in any plan, including Business.
+On Free or Unlimited it is not included either.
 Use cases include workspace-wide knowledge retrieval, AI writing, meeting summaries, Super Agents for delegated AI work, and automated standup reports.
+(Pricing as of June 2026 - check each vendor's pricing page.)

 Trello's AI features are limited to basic writing assistance in card descriptions and comments, plus enhanced Butler automation where you can describe rules in plain English.
 There is no workspace-wide knowledge retrieval, no AI agents, no AI-powered meeting notes.
 For substantive AI capability inside Trello, you would need third-party Power-Ups.